rukshn/spark-docs/getting-started.md

 ## Projects

 A project is a collection of CQL and the associated documentation.
-So the first thing you will have to do is create a new project for you and the team after signing up for CQL editor.
+So the first thing you will have to do is create a new project for you and the team after signing up for spark editor.

 There can be one or more collaborators, working a in a sigle project project.
 A project administrator can add collaborators and give access to a project.